-"If we find them he's bound to show up," Sylvis said nodding.
+"If we find this Crescent he's bound to show up," Sylvis said nodding.
 It wasn't a terrible plan, if they managed to catch Caelan, they could overwhelm him together.
 He wouldn't stand his ground for long against all five of them.

 Naesa's gaze was fixed on the elegant spear lying on the ground.
 She slowly moved towards the ruby red blade, running her fingers over it.
 "Devilsbane," She read the runes carved into the pole, staring at it with wide eyes.
 "I've read stories.
 So, it's true the blade fires lightning."
-There were many famed weapons across Harrowsvale, but few were as revered or celebrated as Devilsbane.
-Balaam Emberstone forged it to destroy the elves settled in Knivae
+There were many famed weapons across the Vale, but few were as revered or celebrated as Devilsbane.
+Onas forged it as a wedding gift for his mightiest general, and soon to be son in law, who repaid his king's generosity by using it to destroy the elves settled in what would later become the magnificent city of Knivae.

 Sylvis flashed her a charming smile and answered, "Sure does, knocked these three on their ass," She seemed to study his face the way he'd watched her in the market.
 Of course, she was looking at him.
-He was like an angel; all he needed was a pair of wings.
+He was like an angel, all he needed was a pair of wings.
 Inias buried that sting of jealousy and laid back down, "Since you're here you get to take the next watch Sylvie."